 I’ve been on the hunt for the perfect woven mid-size or tote-styled handbag all summer long!

-Last month, I decided to splurge on this iconic Loewe bag (size medium made from raffia palm).
-Unfortunately, mine came damaged as some of the weaving was actually broken off, so sadly, I returned it.
-The leather strap seemed to never have been attached, an unused bag, but the straw material showed signs of not being properly stored or damaged during prior transportation.
+Last month, I decided to splurge on this Loewe bag (size medium made from raffia palm).
+Unfortunately, mine came damaged as some of the straw material was actually broken off.
+So I had to return it.
+The leather strap seemed to never have been attached, but the straw material showed signs of not being properly stored or being damaged over time.

 about DRAGON DIFFUSION